1990eam/increase-api/README.md

 # Execution:

-The API is hosted on Heroku (https://increase-api.herokuapp.com/), so you can hit the live version's endpoints or follow the instructions below to run it on local host (live version is provided in case something fails to install locally).
+The API is hosted on Heroku (https://increase-api.herokuapp.com/), so you can hit the live version's endpoints or follow the instructions below to run it on local host.
+Live version is provided in case something fails to install locally.

 You need Postgresql.
 Run ```sudo apt install -y postgresql postgresql-contrib libpq-dev build-essential